Iwobi in action as Mahrez continues impressive form at Goodison Park in Manchester City win over Everton | Goal.com

 With the result, Manchester City extend their lead at the top of the Premier League table after gathering 56 points from 24 games.

-Everton, meanwhile, dropped to the seventh spot on the table after their inability to add to their exiting 37 points.
+Everton, meanwhile, dropped to seventh spot on the table after their inability to add to their 37 points.

 Iwobi has now made 25 appearances across all competitions, scoring two goals and providing three assists across all competitions.